New York offers four fully refundable tax credits under the Excelsior Jobs Program in addition to the Federal R&D tax program:

 - Firms in strategic industries that make significant capital investment that have at least 25 employees; manufacturing firms who retain at least 5 employees are also eligible to apply for participation in the Program

-Businesses must submit an application to Empire State Development (ESD) for certificate of eligibility, a preliminary schedule of benefits, and a certificate of tax credit for one tax year.
+Businesses must submit an application to Empire State Development (ESD) for a certificate of eligibility, a preliminary schedule of benefits, and a certificate of tax credit for one tax year.
 To receive a certificate of tax credit for subsequent tax years, the participant must demonstrate to ESD that the entity continues to satisfy the eligibility criteria.

 Credits can be claimed up to 10 years, starting with the first tax year for which the taxpayer receives a certificate of tax credit or the first tax year listed on its preliminary schedule of benefits, whichever is later.
 Failure to satisfy the eligibility criteria in any one year will lose the ability to claim the tax credit for that year.